aws-samples/dynamodb-debunking-myths/README.md

 This is the branch that covers the episode two.

-# Episode Two - Working with triggers and Stored Procedures
+# Episode Three - Thinking NoSQL - A real world example

 During this episode we discussed about why developers like (and dislike) stored procedures and what are the options to process application logic with AWS.
 In simple terms there is no such a thing as stored procedures with Amazon DynamoDB but you have several options, lambda, fargate, ECS, EKS, EC2 your laptop, etc.